petermunro/graphql-exercises/01-writing-graphql-queries.md

   2. Use the top-level field `organization` to retrieve in one response, for "facebook":

       - its login
-      - the total count of its members
+      - the total count of its "`membersWithRole`"
       - when the repository called "relay" was created